Why is Australia so hopping mad?

 Hopping has evolved twice in Australia – in the macropods (kangaroos, wallabies and bettongs) and in hopping mice.
 Macropod means ‘big foot’.
 Outside Australia the largest mammals dedicated to hopping are Africa’s springhares, weighing only 3-4kg.
 I have seen them at night and they look remarkably like Australia’s bettongs, but with floppier tails.
 Some lemurs also hop when they move between trees.

 Hopping in kangaroos does have a drawback – it is inefficient at low speeds.
 Long heavy feet are inconvenient below 6km/h.
 When foraging, kangaroos perform the pentapedal walk rather than hopping.
 The forefeet are placed on the ground and the hind feet are lifted forward using the tail as a “fifth leg”.
-Our hopping marsupials do a lot more feeding than traveling so they spend far more of their life walking on five “limbs” than hopping.
+Our hopping marsupials do a lot more feeding than travelling so they spend far more of their life walking on five “limbs” than hopping.

 Sixty thousand years ago, Australia had giant kangaroos up to three times the size of the largest alive today.
 Their skeletons suggest that these browsers had an upright stance and strode around rather than hopping.
 In large animals leaping places great stresses on tendons.